 Then, as its head reaches back to sniff the treat, gently roll it over.
 As soon as your dog rolls over, give it the treat and praise your dog enthusiastically.
-Repeat the process and as you start to roll it over, say the command "roll" and when it goes completely over, treat it and give praise again.
+Repeat the process and as you start to roll it over, say the command "roll," and when it goes entirely over, treat it and give praise again.
 Do this for five to 10 minutes.

-Try again later in the day for another five to 10 minute session.
+Try again later in the day for another 5 to 10-minute session.
 Eventually, your pet should understand that the command and the rolling process are directly linked.
 After your pet rolls over when asked, you no longer need to offer a treat each time.
 Always praise your dog when it performs correctly, and don't get frustrated if it doesn't seem to be catching on right away.
 Stop the session if you can't stay calm and relaxed.

 Teaching a dog to shake hands is generally pretty easy because some dogs naturally raise their paw when asking for a treat.
 Start by putting your dog in a "sit" position.
 Then, put a treat in your hand and slowly move it towards the ground near the dog's paw.